 - All hunting seasons and bag limits apply.
 See Hunting Regulations for details.

 - Hunting areas accessible to persons with disabilities are available.
 Ask for details at the office.

 - Shooting of woodchuck (groundhogs) is not allowed.

 - Additional hunting opportunities are available, including youth hunts for deer, turkey, and waterfowl.

 - Deer tree stands and ground blinds may be used and left unattended from noon, Sept.
 15 through Jan.
 10. Tree stands and ground blinds must be legibly marked in English with either the owner’s DNR customer identification number or the owner’s name, address, and telephone number.
 Fasteners (e.g., screw-in steps and screw-in bow and gun hangers) and anything else used in conjunction with a tree stand and a tree or pole climber that penetrates a tree more than ½ inch is prohibited.

-- Dove drawings are held at the office location at 11 a.m.
-September 1 & 2 only.
-The property is self check-in September 3 and after to the end of season.
+- Dove hunting is by reserved draw, but no-show drawings are held at the office location at 11 a.m.
+Sept.
+1 & 2 only.
+The property is self check-in Sept.
+3 and after to the end of season.